adarshtri/Simpli5.AI/README.md

 - **Multi-LLM Support**: Connect to multiple LLM providers (like Groq, OpenAI, etc.) through a simple config file.
 - **Multi-Server MCP Support**: Interact with tools, resources, and prompts from multiple MCP servers simultaneously.
 - **Interactive Chat Interface**: A single command-line interface for both conversational AI and MCP commands.
+- **Telegram Webhook**: Receive and store Telegram messages in Firestore for AI analysis.
 - **Secure API Key Management**: Loads API keys securely from a `.env` file.
 - **Extensible Architecture**: Clean, provider-based architecture makes it easy to add new LLMs or MCP functionalities.
 - **Configurable Logging**: Control log verbosity for a clean user experience or detailed debugging.